jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

        data/chr22vcf.adam 8 output_analysis_chr22_probes100
 ```

-This job runs for 114 seccods on my machine.
-Output is found in directory *output_analysis_chr22_probes100* divided into parition files written by Spark.
+This job runs for 114 seconds on my machine.
+Output is found in directory *output_analysis_chr22_probes100* divided into partition files written by Spark.
 Output data is text in the form of tuples:

 ```
 (chr_pos_allele, geneExpressionProbeName, Pvalue, Rsquared)
 ```

-The four command line parameters following the jar, defined by their order are:
+The four command line parameters following the jar, defined by the order they appear are:
 ```
 <listOfProbes> <vcfdata> <numOfSparkPartitions> <outputDirName>
 ```